boshyxd/HWIDInspector/README.md

 ```

 Main actions:
-- Generate HWID: fills the input with a new random UUID.
+- Generate HWID: fills the input with a new random UUID (for reference, or to apply to registry-based identifiers).
-- Change HWID: attempts to set the system UUID/HWID to the input value.
+- Change HWID: when run as Administrator, sets MachineGuid and HwProfileGuid in the registry to the input GUID.
+The firmware System UUID remains read-only.
+- Revert Changes: restores the previous MachineGuid and HwProfileGuid from this session.
+- Restart as Admin: relaunches the app elevated to allow changes.
 - Refresh Info: reloads and displays current values from the system.

 ## UI Overview